“HIC RHODUS, HIC SALTUS!”

 12) That between capitalism and communism there must be an intervening transition period (socialism), which can only be the revolutionary dictatorship of the proletariat.

 There are whole areas of Marxist-Leninist-Maoist theory which are really subsidiary parts of historical materialism.
 One such is the MLM theory of ethics based on class interests; another such sphere is the mass line theory of revolutionary leadership (encapsulated in Mao’s phrase “From the masses, to the masses”).

 In social science (properly so called), historical materialism is the central organizing theory, and very little in society makes any sense except in terms of it.
 The fact that (for ideological reasons) so few people in the U.S. today are at all acquainted with historical materialism thus explains why so many are utterly perplexed by what is happening in the social world all around them.
 Society, rich & poor, economic crises, politics in general, international wars, and so forth, are all quite mysterious to them because they lack this central organizing theory to make sense of it all.

-See also: SOCIAL SCIENCE
+See also: BASE AND SUPERSTRUCTURE, SOCIAL SCIENCE

 HISTORICAL MATERIALISM [Book by Bukharin]